 Once you know that filing bankruptcy is the debt relief path you’ll take, it’s okay to stop making minimum credit card payments if doing so means you can afford necessities.
 Yes, this will ding your credit score, but you can begin rebuilding that after your discharge is entered.

-It’s better to prioritize your needs for food, shelter, transportation, etc. over your desire to maintain your credit score.
+It’s better to prioritize your needs for food, shelter, and transportation over your desire to maintain your credit score.
 Having a few missed payments on your credit report from the months before filing your bankruptcy case is better than not being able to discharge your full debt.

 Past-due payments and filing bankruptcy will appear on your credit report and affect your credit score.
 Once your unsecured debts are erased by bankruptcy, then your debt to income ratio is more favorable.

 After discharge, you’re not carrying a large debt load and lenders know you can’t file for Chapter 7 bankruptcy again until 8 years have passed, so in some ways, you become a more desirable candidate for loans and lines of credit than before bankruptcy.